josh-perry/love-cookbook/content/guides/fundamentals/variables.md

 > [!TIP]
 > Every time you see and `end`, then that is the end of a *code block*.

-Because it is good practice, we will use local variables throughout this codebook.
+Because it is good practice, we will use local variables throughout this cookbook.

 ## Usage